nf-core/tools/README.md

 ### List installed modules

-The same `nf-core modules list` command can take an optional argument for a local pipeline directory.
-If given, it will instead list all installed modules in that pipeline.
+To list modules installed in a local pipeline directory you can use `nf-core modules list --installed <directory>`.

 ### Install a module into a pipeline

-You can install modules from [nf-core/modules](https://github.com/nf-core/modules) in your pipeline using `nf-core modules install <pipeline_dir>`.
+You can install modules from [nf-core/modules](https://github.com/nf-core/modules) in your pipeline using `nf-core modules install`.
-A module installed this way will be installed to the `<pipeline_dir>/modules/nf-core/software` directory.
+A module installed this way will be installed to the `./modules/nf-core/software` directory.

 ```console
 $ nf-core modules install .